International Seminar on Social Innovation and Creative Responses to Global Urban Challenges, Friday 31 October 2014

-The British Academy is hosting a series of events in partnership with the American Academy of Arts & Sciences on 23 and 24 June 2014, which will highlight the vital need for humanities and social sciences research and expertise for international influence and security.
-The events will examine the important role that the humanities and social sciences play in understanding and addressing global challenges, and how these disciplines enrich our lives.
+The British Academy held a series of events in partnership with the American Academy of Arts & Sciences on 23 and 24 June 2014, which highlighted the vital need for humanities and social sciences research and expertise for international influence and security.
+The events examined the important role that the humanities and social sciences play in understanding and addressing global challenges, and how these disciplines enrich our lives.

 Film Screening – Sir Robert Hart: For China and the World